 The volumes of ash vary from month-to-month, however a detailed register of all the ash disposed at the existing facility is kept at the power station.
 The current site is authorised to receive a maximum of 3 421 000 m3 of slurry a year.
-It is anticipated that the new site will have to take the same consistency and composition of ash for the remaining operating life of the Camden Power Station until 2023 plus a 10 year contingency period, and therefore up to 2033. estimated life of the facility, which is estimated for another 17 years from 2014 to 2033.
+It is anticipated that the new site will have to take the same consistency and composition of ash for the remaining operating life of the Camden Power Station until 2023 plus a 10 year contingency period, and therefore up to 2033.

-7.6.2 RO Plant Brine Volumes
+7.6.2 RO Plant Effluent Volumes

-Once the treatment plant is operational at 85% recovery rate, it will produce \sim 500 m3 of brine per day.
-It is envisaged that the water treatment plant will only be operative for three years (I. Hodgskin, 2011).
-This volume of brine waste stream is considered negligible at 5% of the total waste stream per annum to be disposed of on the proposed ash disposal facility, and will only constitute a total of 4.25% of the total waste stream over the 17 year life of the facility.
+Once the treatment plant is operational at 85% recovery rate, it will produce \sim 500 m3 of effluent per day.
+This volume of effluent waste stream is considered negligible at 5% of the total waste stream per annum to be disposed of on the proposed ash disposal facility, and will only constitute a total of 4.25% of the total waste stream over the 17 year life of the facility.